E-waste

 EcoMatters Store: 1 Olympic Place, New Lynn, Auckland.

-Sorry, we can’t accept any large appliances, such as fridges, freezers, washing machines, dryers, and extra large TVs.
+Sorry, we can’t accept large appliances, such as fridges, freezers, washing machines, dryers, and extra large TVs.
+See the below table for alternative drop off locations.

 For other items you can recycle with us, such as curtains, razors, toothbrushes and more, please visit our recycling page.